cindyl5697/sep11-freedom-project/entries/entry03.md

 _________________

-In this code shown below is the continuation/additional input of the code from the previous entry (An explanation of the code).
+This code shown below is the continuation/additional input of the code from the previous entry (An explanation of the code).
 <br>
 The <body> section contains a title of the task selection using the code (line 1):
 ```HTML